ombulabs/blog/_posts/2016-05-16-dry-your-test-unit.markdown

 ---
 layout: post
 title: "DRY your tests"
-date: 2016-05-13 09:01:00
+date: 2016-05-16 12:31:00
 categories: ["rails", "dry"]
 author: "etagwerker"
 ---

-I'm big fan of having small classes.
+I'm a big fan of having small classes.
 I'm not a big fan of having huge specs for a small class/object.
 Every time I see an opportunity to [DRY](http://c2.com/cgi/wiki?DontRepeatYourself) my specs, I take it.